 A: The two programs are separate and authorized by different Acts and Departments.
 Industrial hemp contains virtually no THC (less than 0.3%).
 Both plants do contain levels of other compounds of interest, for example cannabidiols (CBDs).
 The Medical Marijuana Act requires all the cannabis for medical use to be grown at a permitted growing/processing facility and the products to be tested before being sold in order to meet specific requirements for purity and standardized chemical concentrations.
-No marketing research may involve the sale or distribution of any CBD-containing substances to a PA-permitted medical marijuana grower/processor or a PA-permitted medical marijuana dispensary.
+Industrial hemp growers must have a permit from the PA Department of Agriculture.

 Q: What are some of the uses of industrial hemp?

 A: There are thousands of uses for industrial hemp.
-Part of the need for pilot programs is to determine what the most appropriate uses are for Pennsylvania in terms of growth, production and marketing.
+Some of those include: fibrous stem products (paper products, molded plastics, textiles, construction materials, etc.); seed products (food products for human consumption, culinary oil, body care products, fuel, etc.) and floral/foliar products (CBD extracts).
+Part of the development of an industrial hemp industry is to determine what the most appropriate uses are for Pennsylvania in terms of growth, production and processing of hemp.

 Q: Who can legally grow hemp in Pennsylvania?

 A: Industrial hemp may be grown or cultivated in Pennsylvania by individuals with a valid permit from the PA Department of Agriculture.